 - Never reply to these emails - you may then be added to a 'suckers' list and receive more emails of a similar kind

 You're more at risk of identity fraud than you think.
 Sharing personal details like your date of birth, address and phone number can make you vulnerable.
 Don't make it easy for identity fraudsters.
 Start by setting your privacy settings. - www.identityfraud.org.uk

 - Citizens Advice Fraud Advice Website

 - Crime Prevention Vidoes covering anti virus software, email security and online security

-Disclaimer: We do not endorse any bank or building society, and are using this video to show crime prevention advice only.
+Disclaimer: We do not endorse any bank or building society, we are using this video to show crime prevention advice only.

 Page last reviewed January 2020